The Best Carbon Offset Program for Travelers

 About the Authors

-Ryne Cook and Denise Braun: We have been traveling our entire lives.
+Ryne and Denise Cook: We have been traveling our entire lives.
 Our individual experiences have given us unique insights and perspectives on all things travel related.
 There is an opportunity cost associated with travel, which can come in the form of a negative environmental impact.
 That’s why we feel it is important to offset this impact in any way possible.

 He Said or She Said